Ahocev/boulderingdb/README.md

 ![Boulder Page](src/main/webapp/pub/media/readme/BoulderPage.jpeg)

 Once boulder problems are submitted to the database, users can view them here and see all database information displayed cleanly and concisely.
+Beta (comments, etc.) is hidden by default in order to protect climbers who want an onsite experience.
+Only registered/logged-in (authorized) users can edit a boulder page.

 ## About